Chongtong Tea Garden: Infrastructure

 According to the District Census Handbook 2011, Darjiling, Chongtong Tea Garden covered an area of 6.8109 km^{2}.
 Among the civic amenities, it had 14 km roads with open drains, the protected water supply involved overhead tank, spring and tap water from untreated sources.
 It had 767 domestic electric connections.
 Among the educational facilities it had were 7 primary schools, 2 middle schools, 2 secondary schools and the nearest senior secondary school 6 km away.
 It had 5 non-formal education centres (Sarba Siksha Abhiyan).
 Among the social, cultural and recreational facilities, it had 2 auditorium/ community halls and 1 public library.
 An important commodity it manufactured was tea.

 Chongtong Tea Estate

-Chongtong Tea Estate, managed by the Darjeeling Organic Tea Estates Private Limited, produces organic Darjeeling Tea with the legendary flavour.
-The estate is spread over an area of 960 acres and produces 1.75 lakh kg annually.
+Chongtong Tea Estate, managed by the Darjeeling Organic Tea Estates Private Limited, produces organic Darjeeling Tea.
+The estate is spread over an area of 960 acres (390 ha) and produces 1.75 lakh kg annually.

 The name means arrow head in the Lepcha language means "arrow-head".
 Developed in 1882-83 by a British planter, the estate has changed hands several times till it was taken over by Sunil Kumar Bansal and Amit Bansal in 2007.